IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 </script>

 ```
-We now how a JavaScript class which has all of the properties and functions that are available to HTML elements.
+We now have a JavaScript class which has all of the properties and functions that are available to HTML elements.
 This saves us a great deal of effort in duplicating commonly used function for interrogating and manipulating HTML elements.
 The calling of the `super()` in the `constructor` function.

-Next up, we're going to add a Shadow DOM to our web component element, a shadow DOM is just like the regular DOM, except that it's scoped to the element that it's within, and in most circumstance isn't directly accessible from code outside of the component (although some global things like styles can bleed on through, and events can still be passed between elements, which we'll look at later).
+Next up, we're going to add a Shadow DOM to our web component element, a shadow DOM is just like the regular DOM, except that it's scoped to the element that it's within, and in most circumstances isn't directly accessible from code outside of the component (although some global things like styles can bleed on through, and events can still be passed between elements, which we'll look at later).

 7. Copy and paste the following JavaScript just after the `// SNIPPET ONE` line in the previous code.